domini7/MugiBot/README.md

-m-flip                  | Flip a coin m-userinfo              | Displays basic user info, must be used in a server m-echo                  | Bot repeats what is said after 'm-echo ...' m-version               | Checks current version and date last updated
+m-flip                  | Flip a coin m-userinfo              | Displays basic user info, must be used in a server m-echo                  | Bot repeats what is said after 'm-echo ...' m-gpt2 [sentence]       | Bot tries to finish your sentence m-version               | Checks current version and date last updated
 ```
 ## NBA Commands